 Somehow these documentaries are the fallout of the molecular revolution which I think is bringing not only the star molecule DNA into the limelight but precisely cellular mechanism and the cell as such as well as the complexity of metabolic pathways that are not always traceble via genes (science of epigenetics or metabolomics).

 A few notes on the wonderful work of Tory Miles.
-According to his website which I encourage you to check, it is his the first show he ever worked on.
+According to her website which I encourage you to check, it is the first show she ever worked on.
 One more time we realize how important and valuable is the work of an artist (matte painter-concept art-environment art) for the illustration, understanding and making visible the invisible, hidden and out – of – this world landscapes.
 Goes without saying the role played by motion graphics and gaming.
 THE HIDDEN LIFE OF THE CELL could be seen as just gamification of biological processes and it still would brake boundaries in scientific illustration and imagining the invisible.

 Also big pro for the fact that there has been a big con in choosing(no anthropocentrism intended) simplicity over complexity.
 Cells are just one direction while viruses and other simple parts went basic.
 Prions (misfolded proteins) or viruses do not suffer from their simplicity.
-They infect prosper on the back of growing complexity elsewhere or this is how I understand it.
+They infect, prosper on the back of growing complexity elsewhere or this is how I understand it.
 There is no shame in going half dead half alive as viruses manage to stay.
 You can be at this boundary zone when you are not too simple or not too complex and use this shapeshifting potential.
 The documentary makes this amply clear.

 What he also makes clear from his website is the symbiotic relationship with speculative fiction and speculative biology and SF via other productions, influences and works.
 I found some on his page some proposals for the Protomolecule presented for the Syfy Channel success series EXPANSE (based on a series of novels by James S. A. Corey).
 Altough final concept art was done by Canadian studio North Front, it is revelatory in this sense.
 Would be an interesting exercise to tease out the reciprocal influences of developing the ‘protomolecule’ and the actual epidemiological account of the infection of a cell by an adenovirus featured in The Hidden Life of the Cell.
 The protomolecule is both cell-generating, viral and of extra terrestrial origins as the fandom wiki explains: